 “Yes?
 Ah, um, these last few times, I have been more particular about my partner.”

 “That is an admirable attitude.
-Of course, we know about that aspect of yours—striving to properly fish before solidifying yourselves as a married couple.”
+Of course, we know about that aspect of yours—striving to fish properly before solidifying yourselves as a married couple.”

 “Yes...”